Daniel-Mietchen/2030/README.md

-# 2030
+# About
-A collection of thoughts on how science communication might (or should) look like in 2030 for researchers, research performing organisations and universities, research funding organisation, publishers and others.
+A collection of thoughts on how science communication might (or should) look like in 2030.
+They arise from a meeting on the matter, in the preparation for which views were thought on how the world mike then look like for researchers, research performing organisations/ universities, research funding organisation, publishers.

-# General remarks:
+# General remarks

 * These four stakeholders are already not representative of the relevant communities; perhaps much less so in 2030.